 Zojirushi medium recipe says this is a 3.5 cups/420 g. of whole wheat flour recipe.
 The manual recommends measuring scooping flour into a measuring cup which means lightly scooped and less dense.
 This is a 3 cup recipe by weight.
 The manual says 4.2 g.
 [1.5 tsp] active dry yeast.
 3 cups of whole wheat flour can be leavened with 3.6 g. of any instant dry yeast [a little more than 1 ¼ teaspoons].
 It used a teaspoon of salt which is much healthier than many whole wheat recipes, but can be reduced using the usual calculations.
 Because I try to use 33% or 50% of the sodium (salt), than a recipe prescribes, I have to make a corresponding adjustment to yeast.
 The rule of reducing salt and yeast in the same proportion by weight works with whole wheat.

 This dough is enhanced with vital wheat gluten at a ratio of 1 tbsp. to 1 cup flour (8 g. to 139 g.).
 This exceeds the often generous prescriptions of Beth Hensperger in the Bread Lovers Bread Machine Cookbook.
+This is appropriate for 100% whole wheat in this machine when balanced with the other parts of the recipe.
 It is enriched with sugar – >43 g. for 417 g. of flour in a medium loaf (35 g. refined sugar, 7.5 g sugar in 10 g. molasses, minor amount of lactose in milk powder) i.e. abouy 9% of dry ingredient weight.

 I have baked Beth Henspergers “Tecate Ranch Whole Wheat”, BLBMC (p.
 126), a 100 % whole wheat flour loaf enriched with canola oil, honey, and molasses a few times.
 BLBMC named it for a spa in Baja California that served “Zarathustra” bread; the spa used Zoroastrianism as one its themes.
 Exotic naming is a staple of marketing.
 For an SF reading of the name, consider watching 2001: a Space Odessey, listening to the fanfare of Thus Spake Zarathustra.
 The BLBMC source has to be adapted – it uses too much yeast (and is not low sodium).
 It gets sugar from honey, molasses and milk powder.
 It may have as much or more sugar than the Zojirushi formula.
 I get a loaf that rises, crowns and holds a loaf shape with just a ittle less water and a tiny bit of lactose (a sugar) in the form of skim milk powder.